Documentation

 Matrix R n m

 Replace row dst of M with the vector v.
-Linear in M: destructuring consumes M, so the backing store is updated in place when M is unique.
+Linear in M: the matrix is consumed, so the backing buffer is owned and writeRow updates it in place.

 Equations